JulioPonce01/Trainee/README.md

 Results
 * As a result we have a table that in first rows has the number of register and in the second it has the count of the nulls
-* most nulls are found in the columns that provide us with location coordinatesx|
+* most nulls are found in the columns that provide us with location coordinates
 ### How to execute the solution

 ### Data Preparation